 Christopher Nguyen (28:02):

 I think that, I think probably the very obvious one, and that is the you know, what is AI, right?
 It’s prediction, it’s anticipation you know, everything El, all the compute we’ve had up to this point is generally looking back, right.
 And then doing the analysis of that.
 But the decision making the modeling of the future is still very much the domain of, of, of the human brain, right.
-Of course we’re at the, where this transition where computers are starting to be able to, to, to be relied on, right.
+Of course we’re at the, where this transition where computers are starting to be able to be relied on, right.
 That in fact, that’s my business and their predictive maintenance, right.
 Is this, is this compressor likely to fail within the next two weeks, right.
 With what probability?
 So I think that, that, that’s one thing that computers will, will get much better at, right.
 They will be able to model the future much better, and they will be able to predict likely outcomes, right.

 Christopher Nguyen (28:55):

 80% sure.
 This is what’s gonna happen.
 And 70% it’ll be this case. and depending how we build them, maybe they’ll be doing so much more rational than, than the way the human brain does it.
 Right.
 I mean, people don’t realize how flawed, you know, how primitive the human brain is.
-I, don’t like to think in terms of building, you know, the equivalent human intelligence, it’s just another track of, of, of smart machines, right.
+I, don’t like to think in terms of building, you know, the equivalent human intelligence, it’s just another track of smart machines, right.
 So I think the ability for machines to be able to our needs, our wants our desires farther into the future and more accurately, I think it’s it’s gonna be very interesting set of applications.

 Dan Turchin (29:38):